Art-Sells/HPM/MASS/LPP/LPPCodeBase/FAFE/AA(AutonomousAgent)/test/TVLgrowth/README.md

 ### 2. Mispricing Logger
 - `detectors/mispricing.ts` now focuses purely on **dollar profit after gas**, not basis points.
 Any venue combination that yields `netProfitUsd > 0` is surfaced so the AA can borrow whichever token unlocks immediate profit (no need to compare against FAFE’s offsets).
 - **Liquidity-aware sizing:** trade inputs are capped by `liquidityFraction × liquidityUsd`, so thin pools can’t fabricate huge spreads.
-- **Loan matching:** an alert is emitted only if the borrow token exists in the loan feed and `available ≥ borrowSize`; APR + duration feed into the PnL haircut.
+- **Loan matching:** an alert is emitted only if the borrow token exists in the loan feed, `available ≥ borrowSize`, **and** the quote’s `maxDurationHours` clears the configured minimum (default 0.1h).
+APR + that minimum duration are charged against the spread before we call it profitable.
+- **Execution-grade sizing:** every candidate is repriced via live router quotes (0x Base) for both hops, and the returned gas estimate is charged against the spread.
+Trade size is capped by Uniswap v3 depth (via QuoterV2) or Aerodrome `getReserves()` walks rather than heuristic liquidity; heuristics only apply if `TVL_WATCHER_DEPTH_MODE=mock`.
+- **No fixtures/fallbacks:** loan data is always fetched from Aave’s Base reserves; disabling the fetch simply yields an empty loan set instead of loading JSON fixtures.
 - **Slippage sim:** each candidate runs through `sim/arbitrage.ts` (configurable `slippageBps`) which applies price-impact + loan-fee haircuts before it’s considered profitable.
 - **Junk filtering:** venues that fail basic sanity checks (e.g., liquidity below `minLiquidityUsd`, absurd price ratios with no depth) are skipped.
 - Persist every alert even when size is tiny; fields: `{pair, venueA, venueB, borrowToken, netProfitUsd, liquidityClass, timestamp}` alongside legacy edge data for reference.